Magnetic skyrmion lattices in a novel two-dimensional twisted bilayer magnet: Results and Discussion

 where $\mathbf{S}_i$, whose length is $3/2$, is the spin of the Cr atom at site-$i$.
 The single ion anisotropy is negelected, since it is much smaller than the anisotropic exchange in CrI$_3$\cite{Lado2017}.
-We have signed all the Cr atoms in the up layer by positive indices and those in the down layer by negative indices.
-The first and second terms at the right side describes the intralayer exchange interactions for up and down layers, respectively.
-The third term describes the interlayer exchange interactions.
-The matrices $\mathcal{J}_{ij}$ for the first, second and third nearest neighbors were obtained by DFT calculations\cite{vasp}, and the other intralayer magnetic exchange interactions were neglected.
+We have signed all the Cr atoms in the upper layer by positive indices and those in the lower layer by negative indices.
+The first and second terms at the right side describes the intralayer exchange interactions for upper and lower layers, respectively.
+The matrices $\mathcal{J}_{ij}$ for the first, second and third nearest neighbors were obtained by DFT calculations, and the other intralayer magnetic exchange interactions were neglected.
 The matrices $\mathcal{J}_{ij}$ are different in different coordinate systems.
-A TBCI with nonzero $\varphi$ contains a rotated CrI$_3$ layer, where the matrix $\mathcal{J}_{ij}$ should be transformed to the new coordinate system by the rotation matrix, $\mathcal{J}'_{ij}=\mathcal{R}^{-1}(\varphi)\mathcal{J}_{ij}\mathcal{R}(\varphi)$.
-After obtained the $J_{ij}$ parameters in the last term from the SANNs, we then calculated the magnetic properties of the system.
-The equation of motion describing such a classical spin model is Landau-Lifshitz-Gillbert (LLG) equation
+A TBCI with nonzero { twist angle} $\varphi$ contains a rotated CrI$_3$ layer, where the matrix $\mathcal{J}_{ij}$ were transformed to the new coordinate system by the rotation matrix, $\mathcal{J}'_{ij}=\mathcal{R}^{-1}(\varphi)\mathcal{J}_{ij}\mathcal{R}(\varphi)$.
+The third term describes the interlayer exchange interactions, whose value was predicted by the SANNs.
+It is well known that the local interlayer distance varies depending on the position in the Mori\'{e} pattern and changes the strength of interlayer exchange interactions.
+We adopted a scheme to approximately estimate the interlayer distances by using a dipole-force based interpolation, and predicted more realistic interlayer exchange interactions.
+More details can be found in the Supporting Information.